India's 4 labor laws: How to stay compliant

 Higher financial burden due to new travel allowances and leave regulations

-- For the first time, a federal law has established that for each company, it must be defined what the “core activity” of the organization is.
+- This federal law requires companies to define what the “core activity” of the organization is.
 Currently, many companies, such as in the automotive and IT sectors, hire contract workers for their core activities to whom they do not have to pay premiums.
-The OSH Code prohibits companies from hiring contract workers for their core activities, but also contains a number of exceptions.
+The OSH Code prohibits companies from hiring contract workers for their core activities, but it also contains a number of exceptions.

 - Previously, employees were required by company policy to take their unused leave until the end of their employment.
-Under the new code, employees may request to offset their leave at the end of each year.
-This change will bring a new financial burden for many companies that must be included in their annual budget.
+Under this code, employees may request to offset their leave at the end of each year.
+This can bring a financial burden for many companies that must be included in their annual budget.
 Companies may consider possible schemes that encourage employees to take their leave before the end of the year.

 - The OSH Code creates more rights for migrant workers from other states, by aligning their position with regular employees.
 In addition, the law stipulates that the employer must reimburse the migrant worker for the return journey to his or her place of birth from the place where he or she works.